Northwest Wisconsin Fat Bike Friendly Trails

-Give it a try and have fun on the Fat Bike Friendly Ski Trails!
+Give it a try and have fun on the Fat Bike Friendly Trails or Northern Wisconsin!

-Fat bikes on selected ski trails in Northwest Wisconsin!
+Fat bikes on selected trails in Northwest Wisconsin!

 Fat bikes are specially made bicycles that accommodate ultra-wide tires that can be run at very low pressure.
 The combination of very wide tires and less than ten pounds of pressure allows fat bikes to roll over soft, slippery surfaces like snow.